liferay/liferay-screens/ios/Documentation/SignUpWidget.md

 The `SignUpWidgetDelegate` protocol allows to implement the following methods:

 - `onSignUpResponse(boolean)`: called when sign up is successfully completed.
 The user attributes are passed as a dictionary of keys (NSStrings) and values (NSObject).
 Keys supported are the same as [portal's User entity](https://github.com/liferay/liferay-portal/blob/6.2.x/portal-impl/src/com/liferay/portal/service.xml#L2227)
 - `onSignUpError(error)`: called when an error happened in the process.
-The NSError object describing the error occurred.
+The NSError object describes the error occurred.